Back to blog

 The "normal" lab range extends up to 15 µmol/L, but evidence suggests that levels above 10 µmol/L are already associated with increased risk.
 The goal in longevity medicine: keep it below 8 µmol/L.

 Elevated homocysteine usually indicates deficiencies in vitamins B6, B9 (folate) and B12 — cofactors needed for methylation.
-Correcting these deficits with oral supplementation typically normalises levels within weeks.
-It's a marker that's easy to measure and easy to fix, but that few doctors routinely request.
+Correcting true deficiencies with oral supplementation often normalises levels within weeks.
+The caution: lowering homocysteine does not automatically mean fewer clinical events.
+First confirm B12, folate, kidney function, medication and context.

 Longevity target: < 8 µmol/L. Test every 6-12 months.